 Note that the volume depends a lot on the backend, some database will not compress data other will compress big fields and MongoDB will compress everything.

 - About 30% of the extracted text volume.

 - Size will vary according to the number of populated fields and full-text fields.

 Note that the

 _sourcefield that stores the JSON representation of a document is lightly compressed.

-- The audit index will grow over time depending on the activity.
+- The audit index will grow over time depending on the activity (depending on your configuration).

 - Each replica needs the same amount of disk space.

 Based on the above estimations, you must reserve dedicated place(s) to store the backup locally or remotely.
 Depending on your infrastructure choices, you can use compression, streaming, hot backup, rsync...